Judge Issues Search Warrant for Puerto Rico Governor's Home

 Puerto Rico: House Has Enough Votes To Impeach Gov. Rossello

-The warrants target Rosselló himself as well as the phones of his top associates involved in the chat, said Mariana Cobian, spokeswoman for the Puerto Rico Justice Department.
+The warrants target Rossello as well as the phones of his top associates involved in the chat, Mariana Cobian, spokeswoman for the Puerto Rico Justice Department confirmed.
 She declined to say whether the governor had surrendered his phone.

 "A court authorized yesterday search warrants that are being executed today," Cobian said in a statement.
 "Because it is an ongoing investigation, we will not make additional comments at this time."